Hundreds of Sculptors To Make Masterpieces from the Sand in Wildwood Crest

 This summer, hundreds of sculptors and thousands of spectators will come to Heather Street Pier to turn 15 tons of sand into beautiful, gigantic sculptures.
 Members of the Wildwood Crest Public Works Department will have the piles of sand ready to go, and they also provide barrels of water so that you don’t have to run back and forth to the ocean all day.

-If you’re an amateur, bring the kids and your imagination and play in the sand all day on Friday, July 12.
-Anyone can take part.
+If you’re an amateur, bring the kids and your imagination and play in the sand all day on Friday, July 11.
+Anyone can take part, and it’s free!
+If you want some tips beforehand, check out organizer Matt Long’s Instagram page before you head to the beach.

 There is also a pro-am (advanced amateur division) where about a dozen master carvers create much larger sculptures.
 This division is juried, and sculptors must be invited to participate.
 You can email photos of your work to master sculptor Matt Long to request an invite.
-Since the pros start preparing their piles the day before, you can come by and watch them anytime on Thursday or starting at 6 am Friday.
+You can watch the pros work from 6 am to 5 pm on Thursday, and from 6 am to 2 pm on Friday.

 Get the latest on the best things to do with your family in and around New Jersey by signing up for our newsletter and following us on Pinterest, Facebook and Instagram!